 - The First World War abruptly ends the incipient blossoming of the insurance industry.
-The Baloise companies suffer from serious disruptions to their international business activities.
+Baloise suffers from serious disruptions to international business activities.
 Additional stress is caused by a flu pandemic, which breaks out towards the end of the First World War and massively increases the mortality rate.

 - In the post-war period, companies primarily struggle with currency inflation.
 In addition, large material assets are destroyed during the war, for which insurance cover is no longer necessary.

 - The crisis seems to have bottomed out in the middle of the twenties.
 However, the ongoing development is no longer characterised by sustainability.
 At the beginning of the 1930s, the global economy slips back into a deep crisis defined by high unemployment on the one hand and a surplus of capital on the other.
 During this time, Baloise significantly expands the real estate portfolio.
 In France and Spain, Baloise co-founds La Cordialité (1921) and the Compañía Vascongada (1929).
 Basler Feuer and Basler Transport start doing business in Luxembourg in 1933.

 1939: Europe succumbs to the next miserable war; Baloise moves to the National Redoubt

 - At the beginning of the Second World War, the international business of Baloise companies comes to a temporary standstill.
 The focus is on Switzerland.
 This is where the largest inflows of capital since the company was founded are seen.